 - nested: there are multiple media types associated with the same message, and one or several of the media types are representing a single, mixed, alternate or related structure.

 - it may have body parts that reference external content via URI that will be processed automatically.
 It includes a media type and may optionally include the size of the data, an expiration timestamp other parameters.
 The content may be rendered with the other parts of the message, or a be downloaded or rendered separately.
-The content may also be encrypted.

-The focus of this specification are the definition body parts that carry multimedia content, referred to as multimedia messaging body part (MMBP).
-This specification does not generally define how the body party is encoded, functionalities such as multi-part MIME or MIMI may be used.
-However, this specification defines the definition of a body-part using the ISO Base Media File format to provide features for mixing multiple assets into a single body part.
+- it may have body parts for which the content is encrypted.

 ===== CHANGE =====

 4.2 System Descripton